Solar bill passes Kentucky House, heads back to Senate

 People with solar panels on their homes sometimes generate more power than they need.
 When that happens, the utility company buys the power back from them.
 Customers don’t get cash, but a credit toward their power bill.

-Right now, state law says utility companies must buy that power at the same price they sell it.
-Senate Bill 100 would let the Public Service Commission, a board appointed by the governor, decide how much utility companies must pay.
+State law currently says utility companies must buy that power at the same price they sell it.
+Senate Bill 100 would let the Public Service Commission decide how much utility companies must pay.
 That would likely lead to lower credits because the commission would consider how much it costs the utility company to maintain the equipment that supplies the power to homes.

 “Not one instance does the state of Kentucky put in statute that somebody has to buy everything that you produce,” said Republican Rep. Jim Gooch.
 “This bill does not put the solar industry out of business.
 It doesn’t really prevent anyone from buying rooftop solar in the future.”